hpcleuven/VscDocumentation/source/antwerp/SLURM_convert_from_PBS.rst

                           SLURM_NNODES (for backward compatibility) PBS_NUM_PPN
 PBS_NP
+PBS_O_WORKDIR             SLURM_SUBMIT_DIR :raw-html:`<br />`
-PBS_O_WORKDIR             Slurm executes the job in the directory from which the job was submitted (unless otherwise specified) rather than the home dir.
+                          Slurm executes the job in the directory from which the job was submitted (unless otherwise specified) rather than the home dir.
 PBS_WALLTIME              No equivalent.
 ========================  ================================